-In addition to the factors that govern when to initiate a pursuit, other factors should be considered in deciding whether to terminate a pursuit, including:
+In addition to the factors that govern when to initiate a pursuit, factors to be considered in deciding whether to terminate or discontinue a pursuit, including, but not limited to the following:

-(a) The distance between the pursuing vehicle and the fleeing vehicle is so great that further pursuit would be futile or require the pursuit to continue for an unreasonable time and/or distance.

-- (b) The pursued vehicle's location is no longer definitely known. - (c) The pursuing vehicle sustains damage or a mechanical failure that renders it unsafe to drive. - (d) The pursuing vehicle's emergency lighting equipment or siren becomes partially or completely inoperable. - (e) Hazards to uninvolved bystanders or motorists. - (f) The danger that the continued pursuit poses to the public, the officers, or the suspect, balanced against the risk of allowing the suspect to remain at large. - (g) The identity of the suspect is known and it does not reasonably appear that the need for immediate capture outweighs the risks associated with continuing the pursuit. - (h) Extended pursuits of violators for misdemeanors not involving violence, risk of serious harm, or weapons (independent of the pursuit) are generally discouraged.
+- The distance between the pursuing vehicle and the fleeing vehicle is so great that (a) further pursuit would be futile or require the pursuit to continue for an unreasonable time and/or distance. - The pursued vehicle's location is no longer definitely known. (b) - The pursuing vehicle sustains damage or a mechanical failure that renders it unsafe (c) to drive. - (d) The pursuing vehicle's emergency lighting equipment or siren becomes partially or completely inoperable. - Hazards to uninvolved bystanders or motorists. (e) - (f) The danger that the continued pursuit poses to the public, the officers, or the suspect, balanced against the risk of allowing the suspect to remain at large. - The identity of the suspect is known and it does not reasonably appear that the need (g) for immediate capture outweighs the risks associated with continuing the pursuit. - Extended pursuits of violators for misdemeanors not involving violence, risk of serious (h) harm, or weapons (independent of the pursuit) are generally discouraged.